ghiscoding/angular-validation/readme.md

 <a name="project"></a>
 Include it in your app project
 --------------------
-The validation scripts are now available in 2 formats: minified (`dist/*.js`) or uncompressed (`src/*.js`).
-The minified scripts are available in 4 individual scripts (same as `scr/` but minified) or as an all in 1 file that englobes them all into 1 minified file.
-The Directive and/or Service are totally independent and could be called together or separately BUT you will still need the `validation-rules` and `validation-common` files.
-Also note that `angular-translate` is also a [dependency](#dependencies).
+The angular-validation scripts are now available in 2 formats: uncompressed (`src/*.js`) or minified (`dist/angular-validation.min.js`).
+The minified script englobes all uncompressed scripts.
+Also note that `angular-translate` (3rd party app) is also a [dependency](#dependencies).

+*If you use the uncompressed scripts, it is worth to know that the Directive and/or Service are totally independent and could be called together or separately BUT you will still need the `validation-rules` and `validation-common` files.*
 ```javascript
 // include it your app module ( we need both Translate & Validation)
 var myApp = angular.module('myApp', ['ngRoute', 'ghiscoding.validation', 'pascalprecht.translate']);